SEND

 FORMAL STATUTORY ASSESSMENT (EDUCATION AND HEALTH CARE PLAN also known as Wave 3)

 The EHCP, which means the Education and Health Care Plan, is a document which sets out the education, healthcare and social care needs of a child or young person for whom extra support is needed in school, beyond that which the school can provide.
-This is can be applied for by Health services, Education or by parents themselves.
+The EHCP allows for the individual to focus on making progress on small steps, breaking these down further and reviewed yearly with the collaboration of other agencies involved (if appropriate)

 Adaptations to the curriculum and learning environment